pipkek1337/pipkek1337/README.md

 - 👋 Hi, I’m @pipkek1337
-- 👀 I’m interested in a bunch of things, mainly C, Python, Networks & Security (and other things that are not coding).
+- 👀 I’m interested in a bunch of things, here are some: C, Python, Networks, Security, Operating systems, OOP, Game development, and a bunch of other things (some are not computer-related, suprise)
 - 📫 How to reach me: danielrozenking@gmail.com
 - ⚡ Fun fact: Had a rabbit once